 Personal Development, Health and Physical Education (PDHPE)

-PDHPE encompasses so much more than personal health, safety and sport-related movement skills.
-Through these lessons students learn interpersonal skills, effective communication, teamwork, critical analysis, problem-solving and flexible thinking in conjunction with opportunities to increase and improve mind and body awareness alongside specific physical skill development.
-Students are best prepared for the ever-changing world they are living in and approaching each context with a Christian mindset, recognising the value of reflecting God’s character in the many ways they use their body.
-Students are empowered to become capable, resilient, active and confident citizens in our community, both now and into adulthood.
+Students are prepared for the ever-changing world by approaching each context with a Christian mindset, recognising the importance of reflecting God’s character in how they use their bodies.
+They are empowered to become capable, resilient, active, and confident members of our community, both now and as they grow into adulthood.

-Creative And Practical Arts (CAPA)
+Creative and Performing Arts (CAPA)

 Information Communication Technology (ICT)

-Incursions, Excursions and Camps
+Incursions, Excursions, and Camps